 Trauma and fracture treatment

-Woden Specialist Medical Centre, 90 Corinna Street, Woden
+Woden Specialist Medical Centre, Level 2, 90 Corinna Street, Woden

 He is the President of the Hip Joint Preservation Society, sits on the Board of the National Joint Replacement Registry and is a member of the Arthroplasty Society of Australia, the peak body in joint replacement surgery.